groadabike/groadabike.github.io/_posts/2018-03-15-WorkingWithMedleyDB.md

 ```

-Now we are going to concentrate only in the vocals instrument labeled as
+Now we are going to filter the channels with instrument labelled as
-**<gender> singer** and we are going to print out the ranking of the
+**male/female singer** and we are going to print out the ranking of the
 STEM and the ID of the track.
-All the vocal instrument that we want will be saved in *instruments* list

 ```python